 1 – Full-Time / Always Running – Antivirus programs such as AVG, Avast and others run continuously in the background, protecting your PC from threats on an ongoing basis.
 It is essential to have ONE of these programs running at all times if you use your computer to connect to the Internet.

-2 – On demand – These anti-malware programs are run periodically as a “backup” scanner to catch any nefarious code that might have slipped through the cracks in your regular full-time anti-virus program (and they ALL have cracks).
+2 – On Demand – These anti-malware programs should be run periodically as a “backup” scanner to catch any nefarious code that might have slipped through the cracks in your regular full-time antivirus program (and they ALL have cracks).

-Whenever two anti-virus programs run at the same time they tend to fight one another, reducing your overall protection against viruses and other malware by a large margin.
+Whenever two full-time antivirus programs run at the same time they tend to fight one another, reducing your overall protection against viruses and other malware by a large margin.